CMB2/CMB2/readme.md

 This script is easy to install.
 If you can't figure it out you probably shouldn't be using it.

-1. Place `metabox` directory inside of your (activated) theme.
-E.g. inside `/themes/twentyten/lib/metabox/`.
+1. Place the CMB directory inside of your theme or plugin.
-2. Include `init.php` (no earlier than on the `init` WordPress hook, preferably at a late priority).
+2. Copy (and rename if desired) `example-functions.php` into a folder *above* the CMB directory OR copy the entirety of its contents to your theme's `functions.php` file.
-3. For best results, copy (and rename if desired) `example-functions.php` into a folder *above* the CMB directory and edit to only include the fields you need.
-CMB directory should be left unedited in order to easily update the library.
+2. Edit to only include the fields you need and rename the functions (CMB directory should be left unedited in order to easily update the library).
 4. Profit.

 ## Changelog